Leoleojames1/Borchs_AI_Reading_List/readme.md

 ## [How we leveraged distilabel to create an Argilla 2.0 Chatbot](https://huggingface.co/blog/argilla-chatbot)

 Discover how to build a Chatbot for a tool of your choice (Argilla 2.0 in this case) that can understand technical documentation and chat with users about it.
-In this article, we'll show you how to leverage distilabel and fine-tune a domain-specific embedding model to create a conversational model that's both accurate and engaging.
+In this article, they'll show you how to leverage distilabel and fine-tune a domain-specific embedding model to create a conversational model that's both accurate and engaging.

 ## [Cosmopedia: how to create large-scale synthetic data for pre-training](https://huggingface.co/blog/cosmopedia)